 CCOF wants to help you address marketplace problems and complaints.
-Under the National Organic Program, all products marketed as organic must be certified.
+Under the USDA National Organic Program, all products marketed as organic must be certified.
 If you witness organic products being mislabeled or fraudulently identified, you are highly encouraged to report the problem.
 Reporting is the best way to stop fraudulent practices.
-View the USDA National Organic Program Complaint Instructions Flyer
+View the USDA National Organic Complaint website.

 The Short Answer

 If the complaint involves a CCOF certified company, you are encouraged to provide a completed CCOF Complaint Form and submit it directly to us.
 If you have evidence of the violation, e.g. a photo of a noncompliant label or records, be sure to send that with the Complaint Form.

 For complaints about non-CCOF certified operations within California: Alert the California State Organic Program by submitting a compliant to either CDFA or CDPH.
 If you are unsure which department to send your complaint to, user the CDFA Complaint Portal and they will make sure it goes to the right place.

 For complaints about non-CCOF certified operations outside of California: Alert the USDA National Organic Program by submitting a complaint through the NOP Complaint Portal.

 If your complaint is regarding potentially contaminated organic product, please read through our procedures for reporting contaminated product.